How Pharmaceutical Manufacturing Is Witnessing A Breakthrough - Thanks To IoT

 Any mishaps such as worker accidents, breakdown of machinery, sudden weather changes, and so on could affect patients and hospital operations adversely.
 IoT helps keep these factors in check with the help of predictive analysis.

 IoT-based systems track the vehicles in transit through GPS in real-time, predict weather conditions almost accurately, collect data through RFID tags, and facilitate remedial measures on the spot.
-In the process, IoT saves time, money and builds customer trust for the pharma companies.
+In the process, IoT saves time, and money and builds customer trust for the pharma companies.

 3. Advanced patient support